margelo/react-native-bignumber/README.md

 ## Adopting at scale

-react-native-fast-crypto was built at Margelo, an elite app development agency.
-For enterprise support or other business inquiries, contact us at <a href="mailto:hello@margelo.io?subject=Adopting react-native-fast-crypto at scale">hello@margelo.io</a>!
+react-native-bignumber was built at Margelo, an elite app development agency.
+For enterprise support or other business inquiries, contact us at <a href="mailto:hello@margelo.io?subject=Adopting react-native-bignumber at scale">hello@margelo.io</a>!

 ## Contributing